Friday, June 13, 2008

 A Need to Knead...

-Last year on this blog, I wrote a post about conquering one of my baking fears: Cheesecake.
-All went well and my first cheesecake turned out, dare I say it, nearly perfect.
-Knowing I had that accomplishment behind me, I decided to attack another one: Bread.
 Now, why should bread be a big deal?
 We eat it all the time, it's everywhere, and even a machine on your countertop can make it with very little input from you.
 Well, for me, the yeast and the kneading are those components of breadmaking that worry me.
 As a reminder, the reason I have any fears in baking are this: I hate to fail.
 I have this need to do things right the first time, I hate do overs.
 Is that realistic?
 Is it reasonable?
 Not really, it's just me.
 Unfortunately, not only do I hate to fail, I know I'm going to fail at certain things, so I tend to play it safe in the kitchen and avoid those things that lead to failure.
 My big 3 fears as I learn more about baking are these: Cheesecake, Bread and Pie Crust.
 Now, I know some of you reading this probably look at this list and laugh, thinking, "those are so easy, no problem".
 Well, for some of you, I'm sure they are quite easy, and, as I said, the cheesecake turned out to be no problem at all.
 But I don't have anyone training me, I'm learning from books, TV and the internet, which, while good, just isn't the same as hands on training.
 Nevertheless, I needed to move on, and King Arthur Flour gave me the little boost to get rolling.

 The Baker's Banter blog at King Arthur Flour had a post for High-Fiber Cinnamon Swirl Bread.
 It looked really good, and the step by step posts on the blog made it look fairly easy.
 So I decided to give it a try.
 Having made scones using my food processor to do the dirty work, I was looking forward to baking bread using my trusty Kitchen Aid Mixer for my mixing and kneading.
 Only problem, we're out of town on vacation, and though I have a full kitchen at my disposal, I didn't have my stand mixer.
 So, hand mixing and kneading it would be.